seyeonlim/Pawpularity/README.md

  - What **new thing(s)** did you learn / figure out in completing this project?

 I first learned how to make my program more object-oriented.
-Initially, my Main class was full of if statements to check if the player was in a certain building or not.
+As I mentioned abouve, my Main class was full of if statements to check if the player was in a certain building or not.
 Also, my map was a 2D array of characters instead of Buildings.
 This made my program extremely long and more like a procedural program.
 Instead of doing so, by overriding common methods like showOptions or makeChoice and making a getCurrentPosition method in Mapp class that returns the player's current position, I could make the program decide which options to display to the user instead of the user's position going through all the if statements.

 I also learned how to use and create ASCII art, which was used to display pictures of a cat dancing, singing, wearing hats, and more.
 This added a visual element to my text-based game, which I believe made my game more interesting and engaging.